Steps in the Design Phase

 5. Press the Total key

-For the first step listed you need to determine if any additional learning steps are required, for example:
+For the first step listed, you need to determine if any additional learning steps are required, for example:

-Once you have all the learning steps listed, it is best to take a couple of beginners through the steps and see if they can perform the task or if more learning steps are needed.
-Based on the results, adjustments to the design are made and this process is repeated until the design does what it is supposed to do — help the learners learn in the most effective and efficient manner.
-This is an iterative approach known as prototyping — successive small-scale tests on variations of a limited function prototype in order to permit continual design refinements.
+Based on the results, adjustments to the design are made and the process is repeated until the design does what it is supposed to do — help the learners master the task in the most effective and efficient manner.
+This is an iterative approach known as prototyping — performing successive small-scale tests on variations of a limited function prototype in order to create continual design refinements.

 For more information on task steps, see Tasks: Learning Steps.